-Cocaine can be found in a powder form, which can be snorted, injected or dissolved, or in a “freebase” form, in which it is smoked.
+Cocaine can be found in a powder form, which can be snorted, injected or dissolved, or in a “freebase” form, in which it’s smoked.
 Crack cocaine is a rock crystal form of the drug.
-Known primarily as a “party drug,” there were an estimated 1.5 million current (past-month) cocaine users aged 12 or older in 2014, according to the National Survey on Drug Use and Health (NSDUH).
+Known primarily as a “party drug,” there are more than one million estimated cocaine users aged 12 or older, according to the National Survey on Drug Use and Health (NSDUH).

 In this article, we’ll address the question, “is possession of cocaine a felony?”